To be eligible to take this training, drivers must:

 *There will be a gap between your classroom training and your practical training due to the demand for practical training regardless of where you obtain your classroom training.

-If you are an employer paying for your employee’s training, you can apply through the Canada-Saskatchewan Job Grant.
+If you are an Employer paying for your current or incumbent employee’s training, you may apply for the Canada-Saskatchewan Job Grant.
 If you qualify, you can potentially receive a reimbursement of up to 2/3 of the total cost of training, with a per person maximum of $10,000.
-For more information regarding funding, visit www.economy.gov.sk.ca/job-grant.
+Please allow one month from the time of your application to receive funding approval.
+For more information regarding funding, visit saskatchewan.ca.

 For more information or to register for the Class 1 Truck Driver MELT course at Great Plains College, please contact: